-- Inflammation and swelling of the gums.
+- Inflammation and swelling of the gums

+So is cleaning dog’s teeth truly necessary?
 The answer is a big YES!
-By beginning dog teeth cleaning at an early age and before dental problems develop, you ensure good health for the future.
-By taking small steps today, you can avoid costly veterinary bills and possible illness in your beloved pet.If you are unable to physically clean the dog’s teeth yourself, you can use different dog teeth cleaning products readily available in the market.
-Things like dog toys, dog treats, dog food supplements, and veterinary products.
+By cleaning your dog’s teeth at an early age and before dental problems develop, you ensure good health for the future.
+By taking small steps today, you can avoid costly veterinary bills and possible illness.
+You can use different dog teeth cleaning products available as dog toys, dog treats, dog food supplements, and veterinary products.

 Depending on how you choose to get your dog’s teeth cleaned, there will be variances in the time and frequency.
 But either way, it is very important to begin training your dog to accept teeth cleaning as a puppy.
 This will make the process much easier as your dog gets older.

+Other approaches are special cleaning products that do not require you to physically clean the teeth.
+Rather the product itself will work to prevent or remove plaque.
 It is never too late to start cleaning your dog’s teeth, but it is best to begin before a problem arises.

-When it comes to having your dog’s teeth cleaned by a veterinarian, you have two options.
-Most veterinarians prefer dog teeth cleaning with anesthesia.
+Most veterinarians choose to do the tartar cleaning with anesthesia.
 Make sure to discuss your options with your veterinarian before committing to the procedure.
+Getting their teeth cleaned is an invasive and uncomfortable process for the dogs.
+Anesthetizing prevents them from struggling during the procedure, being fearful of the equipment, or feeling pain.
+It’s also easier for the vets to do their job when the dog is steady and eliminates the risk of being aggressive.
 Your dog should be healthy enough to undergo the procedure, especially if anesthesia is being used.
 Your veterinarian can assess your dog’s health condition prior to the cleaning with a physical examination and routine blood work.